allenck/esp32_snow/README.md

 6. cd esp32_snow/example
 7. choose a demo and compile,if failed you can try rm the build dir and build again.

+# 3d_show example

-To support the MPU9250 3 axis sensor, https://github.com/natanaeljr/esp32-MPU-driver  must be installed.
+* To support the MPU9250 3 axis sensor, https://github.com/natanaeljr/esp32-MPU-driver  must be installed.
+These modules must be downloaded into the components directory.
+* To try out the example, load the 3d_show.html in your browser.

 # Todo List: